viniciusCalcantara/8-puzzle-game/README.md

 - [GeeksforGeeks: Check if an instance of the 8-puzzle is solvable](https://www.geeksforgeeks.org/check-instance-8-puzzle-solvable/)

 ## Search Tree
-It's possible to see the correspondent search tree (on the search_tree directories) for this problem instance (on both approaches):
+It's possible to see the correspondent search tree on a pfd file (on the search_tree directories) for this problem instance (on both approaches):

 **Initial State:** <br>
 ```